jame25/Piper-Read/README.md

 Click on the voice name at the bottom of the application and select from another voice from the list.
 No restart necessary!

+## Dictionary Rules:

+Keywords found in the **ignore.dict** file are skipped over.

+If a keyword in the **banned.dict** file is detected, the entire sentence is skipped.

 ## Support:

 If you find this project helpful and would like to support its development, you can buy me a coffee on Ko-Fi: